 Another thing you can’t miss is the huge incense burner in front of the Senso-ji temple.
-Having pains somewhere?
+Having pain somewhere?
 Rub that part of your body with the incense smoke and the aches should go away.

 In a city that feels so organized it’s easy to forget how many people actually live and work in Tokyo.
-Until you go to Shibuya Cross, the busiest intersection in the world.
+Until you go to Shibuya Crossing, the busiest intersection in the world.
 Crossing the street with thousands of people at the same time…And of course, it works.

 Wedding season at the Meiji Shrine